Season 2, Episode 10 (30 Rock): Production

 Parts of this episode were filmed during the week of November 5, 2007, which coincided with the 2007–2008 Writers Guild of America strike.
 The strike, which began at 00:01 EST on November 5, 2007, did not affect the episode as it had been written earlier and filming was finished on November 9.
 Members of Writers Guild of America, East and Writers Guild of America, West voted to end the writers' strike on February 12, 2008, and although writers were allowed to return to work on the same day, Robert Carlock returned to work on February 11.
 The remaining writers resumed work on February 13, which began the production of the next episode, "MILF Island".
 During the filming, actor and executive producer Tina Fey had to balance her duties in order not to breach WGA strike rules.
 Fey also took to the picket lines along with co-star Jack McBrayer.
 Alec Baldwin wrote blogs on The Huffington Post website in order to demonstrate his support for the WGA writers.

-Episode 210 was broadcast on January 10, 2008 and was the final episode, including repeats, of 30 Rock to be broadcast until the episode "MILF Island" in April.
+Broadcast on January 10, 2008, this was the final episode, including repeats, of 30 Rock to be broadcast until the episode "MILF Island" in April.
 This episode is also notable for being officially unnamed; NBC billed this episode on its press releases as "Episode 210".
-This led some critics to give it the unofficial title of "Liz the Business Woman", while others named it "Coffee & TV".